sindresorhus/pretty-ms/readme.md

 Useful for progress indicators where you want consistent unit format to prevent flickering.

+## FAQ

+### Why doesn't this package support months or years?

+This package formats time durations, not calendar dates.
+Months (28-31 days) and years (365-366 days) have variable lengths, making duration calculations ambiguous.
+Days are the largest unit since they're always exactly 24 hours.
+For calendar-based formatting, use [Temporal API](https://tc39.es/proposal-temporal/docs/) or a date library like [date-fns](https://github.com/date-fns/date-fns).

 ## Related

 - [pretty-ms-cli](https://github.com/sindresorhus/pretty-ms-cli) - CLI for this module